rickulland/CoCo-www/OS9utils/README.md

 Decided to split the OS level utilities away from the web browser.
 An so, here are notes on ifup, ifconfig, host and stuff like that.
+From the web, must view the 'raw' file for the tables to make sense.

 First step, install frobio https://github.com/strickyak/frobio/.
 Check out the 'built' directory!
 Copy to /dd/CMDS/f.dig, etc and use 'attr filename e pe' to make them all runnable.
 Second step, load and pack each of the basic09 programs individually, they will end up in /dd/CMDS.
 And finally, copy the example interfaces, hosts, and resolv.conf files to /dd/SYS and edit as described below.